 Compared with many dogs, the German Shepherd has a relatively short breed history.
 Originally hailing from Germany, it can be traced back to 1899.

 German Shepherds were originally used for herding and guarding sheep.
 Dogs that displayed the traits most valuable for this role were selected and bred.
 However, these dogs did not conform to a ‘standard’ and varied considerably in size and appearance.

 In 1899 Von Stephanitz found his ideal dog while attending a dog show and named it Horand v Grafeth.
-Stephanitz was so impressed by the dog’s prowess that he formed a society, known as the Verein fur Deutsche Schaferhunde to develop a breeding program based on him.
+Stephanitz was so impressed by the dog’s prowess that he formed a society.
+Known as the Verein fur Deutsche Schaferhunde to develop a German Shepherd dogs breeding program based on him.

-However, it was a chance meeting between their sons many years later that began the current breeding program of the Labrador in the UK.
+However, it was a chance meeting between their sons many years later that began the Labrador retriever’s current breeding program in the UK.
 Although the original St. John’s dog breed is now extinct, its genes run through the modern Labrador dog breed.

 Since both breeds are intelligent and athletic, they are easy to train and thrive in dog sports like agility and canicross.